rajshrey7/Extractor/README.md

 - Localized UI elements and field names
 - Language-specific regex patterns for field extraction
 - Bidirectional text support (LTR/RTL)
-- Multilingual OCR with EasyOCR and Tesseract
+- Multilingual OCR with EasyOCR and PaddleOCR

 ### Switching Languages
 1. Use the language dropdown in the header